Studio 54: Design

-Studio 54 was originally designed by Eugene De Rosa as the Gallo Opera House, which contained 1,400 seats when it opened in 1927.
+Studio 54 is located at 254 West 54th Street in the Midtown Manhattan neighborhood of New York City, New York, U.S. Designed by Eugene De Rosa as the Gallo Opera House, it contained 1,400 seats when it opened in 1927.
 De Rosa's original plans called for lounges, restrooms, and promenades on three stories, as well as an opera museum below the primary floors.
 By 1933, when it was being used as the Casino de Paree nightclub, the theater had 650 seats on the orchestra level and 500 seats in the balcony.
 CBS documents show that, when the theater was used as CBS Studio 52 in the mid-20th century, it had 828 seats on three levels: 312 in the orchestra, 371 in the balcony, and 145 in a mezzanine.
 The modern-day theater has 1,006 seats across two levels: 519 in the orchestra and 487 in the balcony.
 The theater contained nightclub tables during the late 20th century, which were removed in 1998 after Studio 54's re-conversion into a theater and replaced with raked seating.

 Ida Louise Killam designed the original interior with a gold, blue, and rose palette.
 One early observer described the theater as having "a Roxy foyer and a Paramount promenade".
 The orchestra seats were originally divided by five aisles.
 The orchestra-level walls were clad with walnut, and the trimmings at balcony level and in the mezzanine lounge were also made of walnut.
 The vaulted ceiling contained a dome measuring 50 ft across, as well as indirect lighting.
 This dome is decorated with medallions.
 According to CBS documents, Studio 54's proscenium arch measures 27 ft 0 in high and 43 ft 8 in wide.
 There was a fly system 58 ft above the stage.
 Backstage were six dressing rooms, as well as a 15 by 40 ft rehearsal space at stage left.

 To avoid disrupting the construction of the New York City Subway's Eighth Avenue Line, structural engineer David M. Oltarsh placed the Gallo Opera House's foundation, orchestra, and balcony within an enclosure that was suspended from the theater building's roof.
 The modern mezzanine-level promenade has an exhibit with information on the theater's current production.
 The theater also contains a bar in its lobby, which is a tribute to the former Studio 54 nightclub.